 So what does this Dubai culture look like?

 - At the top, there are the Emirates themselves (about 15% of the population).
-Generally, they are in top management position in business and/or government
+Generally, they are in top management positions in business and/or government

-- The largest Western World expat group are the British with about 5% of the population.
+- The largest Western World expat group is the British with about 5% of the population.
 The Brits and other Western cultures can mainly be found in higher management positions

 - Indians take up 51%.
 By far the biggest workforce in Dubai.
 From management to workers to restaurant owners etc. The Indians, together with the Pakistanis and Bangladeshis keep Dubai running